-the case of Mexico, and we have stood the test.
-Whether we have benefited Mexico by the course we have pursued remains to be seen.
-Her fortunes are in her own hands.
-But we have at least proved that we will not take advantage of her in her distress and undertake to impose upon her an order and government of our own choosing. .We will aid and befriend Mexico, but we will not coerce her; and our course with regard to her ought to be sufficient proof to all America that we seek no political suzerainty or selfish control.
-The moral is, that the states of America are not hostile rivals but cooperating friends, and that their growing sense of community of interest, alike in matters political and in matters economic, is likely to give them a new significance as factors in international affairs and in the political history of the world.
+We have been put to the test in the case of Mexico, and we have stood the test.
+Whether we have benefited Mexico by the course we have pursued remaine to be seen.
+Her fortunes ari in her own hands.
+But we have at st proved that we will not take advantage of her in her distring and undartake to impose upon her an order and government of our own choosing We will aid and befriend Mexico, but we will not coerce her; and our course with regard to her ought to he sufficient proof to all America that we seek no political suzerainty or selfish control.

+The moral is, that the states of America are not hostile rivals but cooperating friends, and that their grow ing sense of community of interest alike in matters political and in mat ters economic, is likely to give them a new significance as factors in inter national affairs and in the political hist: ry of the world.